naiyerasif/site/README.md

 </figure>
 ```

-Specify `.popout.popout-video` classes to bleed the video out of wrapper.
+Specify `.popout.popout-video` classes to bleed the video out of the standard content wrapper.

 ## Audits